hyperledger/fabric-private-chaincode/samples/chaincode/simple-asset-go/README.md

 *Note - Go Chaincode support is currently under development and should be considered experimental.*

-This tutorial shows how to create, build, install and test go chaincode using the Fabric Private Chaincode (FPC) framework.
+This tutorial shows how to create, build, install and test a Go Chaincode using the Fabric Private Chaincode (FPC) framework.
-Here we focus on the development of FPC Chaincode in go.
+Here we focus on the development of FPC Chaincode in Go.
 There exists a companion [hello world tutorial](../helloworld) illustrating the use of FPC with C++ chaincode.

-This tutorial illustrates a simple usecase where a FPC chaincode is used to store a single asset, `asset1` in the ledger and then retrieve the latest value of `asset1`.
+This tutorial illustrates a simple use case where a FPC chaincode is used to store assets on the ledger and then retrieve the latest value.
 Here are the steps to accomplish this:

 * Write your Go Chaincode using the FPC Go Library
 * Build your FPC Go Chaincode
-* Launch Fabric network
+* Launch a Fabric network
-* Install and instantiate chaincode
+* Install and instantiate your chaincode
 * Invoke transactions by using the FPC simple-cli

 ## Prerequisites
-This tutorial presumes that you have installed FPC on your `$GOPATH` as described in the FPC [README.md](../../../README.md#requirements) and `$FPC_PATH` is set accordingly.
+This tutorial presumes that you have installed FPC on your `$GOPATH` as described in the FPC [README.md](../../../README.md#clone-fabric-private-chaincode) and `$FPC_PATH` is set accordingly.

+*Note that this preview code currently resides in the `go-chaincode-preview` branch, thus, you need to switch branch (i.e., `git checkout -b "go-chaincode-preview"`).*

+We also need a working FPC development environment.
+As described in the "Setup your Development Environment" Section of the FPC [README.md](../../../README.md#setup-your-development-environment), you can use our docker-based dev environment (Option 1) or setup your local development environment (Option 2).
+We recommend using the docker-based development environment and continue this tutorial within the dev container terminal.

-Additionally, you have already installed the extension to FPC go chaincode.
+Moreover, within your FPC development you have already installed the FPC Go Chaincode Support components.
-See the installation steps in [ecc_go/README.md](../../../ecc_go/README.md#install).
+See the installation steps in [ecc_go/README.md](../../../ecc_go/README.md#installation).

 We also assume that you are familiar with Fabric chaincode development in go.
-Most of the steps in this tutorial following the normal Fabric chaincode development process, however, there are a few differences we will highlight here.
+Most of the steps in this tutorial follow the normal Fabric chaincode development process, however, there are a few differences that we will highlight here.

 ## Writing Go Chaincode
-Go to `$FPC_PATH/samples/chaincode/simple-asset-go` and create our project structure.
+Go to `$FPC_PATH/samples/chaincode/simple-asset-go` and create the project structure.
 ```bash
 cd $FPC_PATH/samples/chaincode/simple-asset-go
 mkdir chaincode